Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 But where Abbotsford really shines is in its children’s agricultural experiences, from U-Picks and petting zoos to hay rides and cow-to-cone ice cream.
 There are also some incredible lakes, waterparks, and more within easy day tripping distance from Abbotsford.

-In this article I’ll introduce our favorite things to do with toddlers or children in Abbotsford, spanning several visits we’ve made over the years from where we live in Edmonton, Alberta, as well as our favorite day trips from Abbotsford with our kids.
+In this article I’ll introduce our favorite things to do with toddlers or children in Abbotsford, spanning several visits we’ve made over the years from where we live in Edmonton, as well as our favorite day trips from Abbotsford with our kids.

 For even more ideas, you can see my non-kid-focused article covering even more of the best things to do in Abbotsford, which includes a map of where all these fun children’s activities are located, as well as more adult-focused activities like wineries and breweries.
+You can find even more fun activities in Chilliwack, the next city after Abbotsford!

 Where to Stay in Abbotsford with Kids